fanyi-zhao/fanyi-zhao/README.md

-Hi there, I'm @fanyi-zhao and I love programming with Java ☕️, Rust, Python 🐍, and OCaml 🐫.
+Hi there!
+I'm @fanyi-zhao.
+I love building software and solving complex engineering problems using Java ☕️, Rust 🦀, Python 🐍, and OCaml 🐫.

-Currently, I'm interested in expanding my knowledge in compilers, optimization, and formal verification.
-At the moment, I'm learning Rust 🚀, LLVM 🛠, and [Boogie](https://github.com/boogie-org/boogie) to improve my skills.
+I have a strong enthusiasm for compilers and DSLs, and lately, I've been fascinated by the mechanics of LLM inference engines.
+I'm always looking to learn new things and improve my craft in optimization and software analysis.

-If you have an interesting project, I would love to collaborate with you.
-Feel free to reach out via GitHub.
+Feel free to reach out via GitHub if you want to chat or collaborate!

 <!---
 📈 my Github stats